AndiS90/Note-Taker/README.md

   -Follow the link in the landing page.

-  -enter a new note title and expansion text on the right.
+  -Enter a new note title and expansion text on the right.

   -Click the save icon at the top right.